JD470/watch/README.md

 # watch

 watch is a program that notices a change in a file of a directory and sub-directories to then execute a list of given commands.
+It also executes commands when one or multiple keys are pressed and you can make multiple of these events.

 <br>